 Meat and three veg - This is usually a barbecued lamb cutlet situation or a bit of grilled chicken with a side of sauerkraut, sweet potato and something green like broccoli or green beans.

 Slow cooked meals - this is the ultimate time saver because I literally throw a bunch of ingredients together in a slow cooker in the morning, and it's ready to eat by dinner time.

-6. Peel your garlic - we use garlic in pretty much every savoury dish so I like to save time by peeling my garlic.
-You can even be super lazy and buy bags that are already peeled!
+We use garlic in pretty much every savoury dish so I like to save time by peeling my garlic.
+You can even be super lazy and buy bags that are already peeled.

-12. Roast your veggies - roast veggies make a great addition to salads, as a side or even thrown into an omelette for breakfast (or a lazy dinner).
+Roast veggies make a great addition to salads, as a side or even thrown into an omelette for breakfast (or a lazy dinner).
 Roast a big tray of sweet potato, pumpkin, carrots, parsnips, and beets on the weekend, and add to meals as necessary.

 Muffins are always a hit at our house.
 They're tasty, healthy and portable.
 I like to bake a batch of my Fudgy Chocolate Muffins or convert this Carrot, Walnut and Amaranth Cake recipe into muffins (without the icing) on the weekend and when they're cool enough, pop what hasn't been devoured in the freezer in zip lock bags.
 I then take them out as needed as they only need an hour or so to defrost.